-January 6, 2011 : Swackett was launched as a side hustle — an idea — as a hunch — by Swackett’s founder, C. Scott Gilbert.
+January 6, 2011 : Swackett was launched as a special project — an idea really — by Swackett’s founder, C. Scott Gilbert.
 Swackett was an initiative to explore new emerging mobile app markets.

 Surprise!
-Swackett was an instant hit on launch day with 30,000 new users — 100,000 new users in the first week.
+Swackett was an instant hit at launch with 30,000 downloads on day 1 — growing to 100,000 new users in the first week of availability.
 After a year Swackett had garnered more than one million unique users.

 It was a blessing and a curse.

 Supporting a new rush of users is expensive.
 Infrastructure to properly service a million users requires significant resources.
 Because Swackett started as an experiment very little planning had gone into monetization of the brand.
 As often happens in situations like these, a founder of a company needed to find investors to keep a promising new enterprise operating.
 And just as often, a founder looses controlling interest in the company that they’ve poured their heart and soul into.
 Equity can be a tricky thing.

 Such was the case with Swackett.

 In the first few years Swackett’s unique user base grew to millions of people.
 Swackett partnered with major brands to promote clothing, eyewear, movies and TV Shows**.
 Swackett “peeps” became famous — even appearing on NBC’s TODAY Show.
 Swackett was ranked as the #1 weather app in 67 countries worldwide.

 It was and it wasn’t.
 Over time conflicting leadership ideologies and revenue generating priorities collided — and all Swackett products suffered.
 Eventually, after 10 different Swackett apps and millions of downloads, the core team of developers and artists left to pursue other interests.
 Swackett Headquarters in Brookville, Pennsylvania closed it’s doors.